hugo-fixit/FixIt/exampleSite/content/posts/theme-documentation-extended-shortcodes/index.en.md

 The `mermaid` shortcode supports diagrams in Hugo with [Mermaid](https://mermaidjs.github.io/) library.

-The full documentation is provided in [Theme Documentation - mermaid Shortcode](../theme-documentation-mermaid-shortcode).
+The full documentation is provided in [Extended Shortcode - mermaid](../extended-shortcode-mermaid/).

 ## 6 echarts